DanielJLester/CAM-Reconciliation-Intelligence/README.md

 **Persona:** Not a finance analyst.
 Not legal.
 The asset manager owns the landlord relationship and has the authority to dispute.
 They need to know whether to act, not how to read a lease clause.
 They are relationship-driven, not software-native.
 Most of their work runs through Microsoft Office and their phone.

+**Depth over breadth** System is only for a single user and the analysis is carried out one property at a time.
+One decision per review.
+The portfolio layer and the historical benchmarking are real opportunities but they require this core loop to work first.

 **Core user flow**

 Upload documents (CAM statement + lease) → system reads and extracts key figures → user confirms the data → analysis runs automatically, cross-referencing charges against lease terms → flagged issues surface with plain-language explanations, dollar impact, and confidence levels → asset manager decides whether to act → dispute letter pre-drafted and ready to edit → outcome logged when resolved.

+The system is assistive, not fully automated.
+The users want to be able to make decisions themselves, using other factors such as relationship which the system won't handle on day.

+Inputs are the base documents available, but the user has the ability to input further information if they want or have it available.
+It is not considered mandatory.

 **Where the moment of value is**